 Helpful resources for traveling to Bali

 Looking for the cheapest flights to Bali?
 Qatar Airways has the cheapest flights in the region but you can save even more with this discount coupon.
 Up to 25% to be specific!
-If you’re planning to fly first class, use this Cheapoair link to get $100 off.
-If you’re a student, this STA travel deal will get you up to 15% off on all flights to Bali.
+If you’re planning to fly first class, use this special offer by Cheapoair to get $100 off.

 For cheap accommodation deals, use my Booking discount codes to save up to 15%.
 If you want to stay in a more luxurious hotel, use this link save up to 10% on your stay at Radisson Bali.